automagica/automagica/README.md

 ![](https://github.com/OakwoodAI/automagica/blob/master/images/logo.png)
 # Automagica - Open Source RPA [![Downloads](https://pepy.tech/badge/automagica/month)](https://pepy.tech/project/automagica/month)
 Automagica is an open source automation suite for fully automating tedious, manual tasks on any screen.
 Our vision is that humans should have to do a robot's job.
 Our mission is to make these automation tools as accessible as possible to empower people to automate (almost) anything.

+_Let bots handle the clicks so people can handle the business._

 [![Github Signup Automagica](https://i.imgur.com/PKvMCSl.jpg)](https://portal.automagica.com/github/login)